 The RV Trip Planner: 5 Tips For the Best RV Road Trip Ever

-Jumping on the RV bandwagon this fall?
+Jumping on the RV bandwagon this summer?
 With expert advice on everything from packing to driving, our RV trip planner has you covered.

-With cross-border and international travel a dicey prospect (or outright impossible), getting behind the wheel of an RV fulfills two essential elements of a pandemic vacation—the wonder of the open road, and the safety to physically distance, as much as you like.
-Renting a Class C RV—what we would typically think of as a motorhome—will typically cost $1500-$2500 per week.
-A Class B RV—or a “camper van”— has a lot less room and runs $1000-$1500 per week.
+Getting behind the wheel of an RV fulfills two essential elements of a dream vacation—the wonder of the open road, and the freedom to choose where you’ll roam.
+Renting a Class C RV—what we would typically think of as a motorhome—will typically cost $1,500-$2,500 per week.
+A Class B RV—or a “camper van”—has a lot less room and runs $1,000-$1,500 per week.
 And you can buy a basic unit for as little as $10,000.
-(Check out this incredible camper trailer makeover!)

 Check our our RV trip planner for tips from the experts on how to make it your best holiday ever.

 We’re usually encouraged to pack light, but Mahony says the opposite is true here.
-“With an RV, you can brings everything but the kitchen sink,” he says.
+“With an RV, you can bring everything but the kitchen sink,” he says.
 That includes not just clothes and bedding but also bikes, canoes, kayaks, dishes and other camping supplies—plus creature comforts like board games.
-Due to COVID-19, the availability of amenities at campgrounds could be hard to predict—so if you want to sit around a fire pit in the evening, plan on bringing your own chairs.
+The availability of amenities at campgrounds can be hard to predict—so if you want to sit around a fire pit in the evening, plan on bringing your own chairs.

 Make sure you avoid these camping mistakes most first-timers make.